 As entrepreneurship is primarily a team endeavor, most of the course grade will be tied to team participation and work product.
 Teams will be working in breakouts and making presentations weekly in class so individual attendance and participation during class will have significant impact on individual course grades.
-The "Engagement & Team Participation" grade will reflect individual engagement and participation on a weekly basis.
+Students who miss class sessions will be required to obtain an Excused Absence Letter from the university to avoid significant grading penalties.
 Overall team member engagement and contributions will be assessed by the instructor and by teammate at the time of the midterm and final presentations and will impact individual team member midterm and final grades.
+All students will be required to participate in a minimum of 8 stakeholder interviews during the semester.

 Individual Assignments 10%

 Midterm 25%

 Final 35%

-Engagement &amp; Team Participation 30%
+Engagement & Team Participation 30%